-fpm, as a project, exists to help you build packages, therefore:
+fpm, as a project, exists with the following principles in mind:

 - If fpm is not helping you make packages easily, then there is a bug in fpm. - If you are having a bad time with fpm, then there is a bug in fpm. - If the documentation is confusing, then this is a bug in fpm.